-Vintage 1950s to 1960s Mens Gold Metal Clip-on Collar bar or Collar Stay.
+Vintage 1950s to 1960s Men's Silver Plated Metal Clip-on Collar Bar or Collar Stay.

 There are a few different kind of collar pins.
-This one is a clip on style which does not requires a special shirt.
+This one is a clip on style which does not require a special shirt.
 This collar bar has circular tension clips on reverse and simply slides onto each collar.
-The collar bar measures 2-3/8" in length and while unmarked is very well made and in excellent vintage condition!
+The collar bar measures 2" in length and and is well made and in nice vintage condition!
+While unmarked, we believe this one is silver plated as there is some tarnishing which should polish out.

 Our vintage men's accessories include a handmade paper gift box with cotton lining and make a great gift for your favorite vintage gentleman!